Go back

 Meals during the trip:

 Eating well is essential since the Langtang Helambu Trek takes you through the high Himalayas.
 You'll have plenty of nutritious meals in the trekking regions, although the options won't be as varied as in the cities.
 You'll get nineteen breakfasts, fifteen lunches, and sixteen dinners during the Trek.
 The menu includes local, Asian, and Western dishes, but it gets more straightforward as you climb higher.
-Try popular Nepali foods like lentils, rice, curry, dumplings, noodles, Spagaties, and many more.
+Try popular Nepali foods like lentils, rice, curry, dumplings, noodles, Spaghetti, and many more.
 We highly recommend eating fresh vegetables and drinking liquids like green tea, lemon tea, hot lemon, ginger tea, and garlic soup, especially at high altitudes.
 While non-vegetarian options are available during the Trek, we suggest avoiding them for hygiene reasons.
-It's also best to steer clear of dairy, cheese, alcohol, caffeine, and hot chocolate.
-Personal expenses like alcoholic drinks and extra beverages at lodges or cafes aren't included in the package.
+It's also best to avoid dairy, cheese, alcohol, caffeine, and hot chocolate.
+Personal expenses, such as alcoholic drinks and additional beverages at lodges or cafes, aren't included in the package.

 Drinking water: